CouncilofLorien/counciloflorien.github.io/docs/cards/B/black-vapour.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Target any effect (Declared earlier in the same chain of effects) that would cancel a Spider attack.
+> > Target any effect (declared earlier in the same chain of effects) that would cancel a Spider attack.
 Make a roll and add the attack's prowess.
-If the result is greater than 14, the effect is canceled and the attack receives +1 prowess.
-Alternatively, +1 prowess to a Spider attack.
-This card can be revealed as an on-guard card for either effect.
+If the result is greater than 14, the effect is canceled and the attack receives +1 prowess. <br>&ensp;Alternatively, +1 prowess to a Spider attack. <br>&ensp;This card can be revealed as an on-guard card for either effect.
 >